Joyce Coleman MS, LCSW

 Family systems/struggles and the emotional needs of individuals continued to be the focus of my professional work after earning my master’s degree.
 I served on the first Interagency Coordinating Council and was selected as the Missouri Social Work representative for a state-wide multidisciplinary trainer of trainers model for First Steps Early Intervention Services.
 The commitment and determination of these families to secure services for their children was nothing less than impressive and the role of the family therapist was critical in managing the array of emotions they experienced

 The next chapter in my career brought me to the health care arena at St. Louis Children’s Hospital.
 I learned first-hand the impact acute and chronic illness has on the patient and their families.
 Of my many responsibilities for providing emotional support to families I coordinated the Bereavement Program, which provided support, information, and presence to families having children lost to illness.
 I worked closely with the staff, many suffering from compassion fatigue, and conducted stress debriefings for critical incidents.
 I served on the hospital ethics committee responding to inquiries about medical, moral, and ethical concerns, including end-of life issues.
-I acted as a co-facilitator of Schwartz Center Rounds, a multidisciplinary forum for caregivers to discuss the difficult emotional and social issues that arise in caring for patients.

 I completed three years of post masters certification in individual, marriage, and family therapy; one year at George Warren Brown School of Social Work, Washington University and a two year program through the Karl Menninger School of Psychiatry and Mental Health Services.
 For the past twenty years I have maintained my practice and have received ongoing professional development addressing therapy practices including: